hannesgnann-hub/easyalias/README.md

 - build and run multi-step Automations (cmd.exe commands and timed waits) in a chosen working directory
 - schedule automations by clock time or local sunrise/sunset through Task Scheduler, and trigger them with a global keyboard shortcut
 - keep running in the Windows system tray after the window is closed, and optionally start hidden at login
-- build as a Windows installer target through Tauri/NSIS
+- build as a Windows installer target through Tauri/NSIS; the same installer can be hosted for the Microsoft Store EXE/MSI workflow

-The Microsoft Store version keeps the same unrestricted Win32 behavior and:

-- builds a separate offline NSIS installer for the Store's EXE/MSI workflow
-- embeds the WebView2 offline installer required for Store certification
-- supports unattended installation through the `/S` argument
-- keeps Store signing and release instructions separate from direct Windows builds
-- currently remains on the earlier Windows feature set while the newer favorites, portable backups, Trash, and expanded suggestions are prepared for its next Store build

 The Linux version can: